the-rabblerouser/the-rabblerouser/README.md

 >  [Hacker News Clone](https://github.com/the-rabblerouser/hacknews) - This is a clone of the site news.ycombinator.com built with React and Next.js

->  [Clicky Sweep](https://github.com/the-rabblerouser/clicky-sweep) - This is a simple game, built with typescript.
-The object of the game is to click the button to the set goal before the time runs out!
-Built with React, Typescript, & Next.js.
+>  [Yelp Camp](https://github.com/the-rabblerouser/yelpcamp-nextjs) - The big project from Colt Steeles web developer bootcamp built with React and Next.js

 >  [Calculator](https://github.com/the-rabblerouser/Calculator) - This is a calculator app, built with Typescript, React, & Next.js.

 ## My Tech Stack